 Grab Attention in Waiting Areas

-By making sure your Poster is entertaining and brilliantly designed (and that it stands out), you can easily make an impression.
-A 2017 study of GP Surgery waiting rooms found that connections to the surrounding community created a comfortable, welcoming environment.
-So, appeal to that community vibe with your Poster.
-Go in and ask for permission before you start putting up your Posters; it’s likely that staff will want to be the ones putting them up.
+By making sure your poster is entertaining and brilliantly designed, you can easily make an impression.
+A 2017 study of GP surgery waiting rooms found that connections to the surrounding community created a comfortable, welcoming environment.
+So, appeal to that community vibe with your design.
+Like before, just remember to ask for permission before you hang flyers or posters.

 Appeal Locally with Public Noticeboards